 Less than an hour from Portland, stop to stretch your legs and get your blood pumping with a hike up Beacon Rock.
 This nearly 900-foot, basalt column once formed the core of an ancient volcano, so why not climb to the top?
 Short and steep, as you weave your way in and out of forest and rocky outcrops, you’ll enjoy views up- and down-river of the mighty Columbia.
 Foggy?
 No worries!
 It’s still an impressive climb and the mist adds to the magic of this short hike.

 As you explore this special spot in Skamania County, remember that the Board of County Commissioners added a “Bigfoot ordinance” to the books that makes it against the law to harm this fabled furry creature.
 Is Bigfoot real?
 Keep your eyes peeled and decide for yourself.

-Final stop: Gorges of the Lower Salmon River Rafting
+Final stop: Explore Lewiston + Lower Salmon River or Hells Canyon Rafting

 When it’s all said and done, you’ll wonder why more people aren’t talking about this awesome road trip from Portland.

 For more road trip inspiration, check out our library of itineraries from some of the West’s biggest travel hubs.